Harlequln/C1M09X-Advanced_Lane_Lines_finding/README.md

 ![alt text][image1]

 ## Undistortion of current video frame
-Each new frame of the video needs to be undistorted before undergoing the further processing.
+Each new video frame must be undistorted before it can be further processed.
 This can be done exactly as in the camera calibration example above

 ```python